ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 <br>

-AlgebraicJulia's implementation of Petri nets is called AlgebraicPetri.js.[^1] Documentation can be found [here](https://algebraicjulia.github.io/AlgebraicPetri.jl/dev/) along with several examples of scientific models, including population dynamics, epidemiological models and enzyme reactions.
+AlgebraicJulia's implementation of Petri nets is called AlgebraicPetri.jl.[^1] Documentation can be found [here](https://algebraicjulia.github.io/AlgebraicPetri.jl/dev/) along with several examples of scientific models, including population dynamics, epidemiological models and enzyme reactions.

 ### Databases

 The whole concept of a schema originally comes from database theory.
 We can think of the underlying connections in a schema as linked data.
 For example the grey circles may represent a database of 'people' and a given arrow may repesent a tabulated relationship between those people (Who loves whom?
-Who is the enemy of whom? etc.) Structuring a query on that database is then just building a schmea to define new relationships in terms of existing ones.
+Who is the enemy of whom? etc.) Structuring a query on that database is then just building a schema to define new relationships in terms of existing ones.

 ```{image} assets/Ch3/DatabaseLabeled.png